JRinderer/Mutt/README.md

 that holds an array list of data.
 Each "cycle" on the CPU prints 1 number from a Process.
 Simulating how a CPU executes instructions.
 The queue just holds our processes.
 The students will write scheduler classes to pull a process from the queue.
 Put it on the CPU, and make the switches as necessary.

+I'm currently adding a Memory class that will be used to store the data a Process has.
+A process will be stored in memory, and will take up a certain amount of memory cells.